flixlix/power-flow-card-plus/README.md

 ## Additional Features / Enhancements

 - UI Editor!!! 🥳 (Beta)
+- Secondary Information for all power circles
+- Choose wether or not to color icons, text, etc.
 - Display Individual power entities
 - Customize Individual entities's label, icon and color
 - Configure wether to hide Individual Entity when state is 0 or unavailable